xemantic/belcanto/README.md

 # About this project

-This project was created to explores possibilities of building Model Driven Applications with support of [spring-boot](https://projects.spring.io/spring-boot/) and [spring-data-rest](http://projects.spring.io/spring-data-rest/) projects.
+I created this project to gain more knowledge on building Model Driven Applications with support of [spring-boot](https://projects.spring.io/spring-boot/) and [spring-data-rest](http://projects.spring.io/spring-data-rest/) projects.
 I had prior experience using this stack for read-only APIs.
 This one is providing